Teresa Kearney

-Mary Kevin Kearny (born Teresa Kearney; 28 April 1875 – 17 October 1957) was an Irish–American teacher, Franciscan Sister, and missionary, who founded the Franciscan Missionary Sisters for Africa in 1952.
-Born in Arklow, Ireland on April 28, 1875, she became a Junior Assistant Mistress at 17 and taught in Essex, England.
-On December 2, 1902, she left to begin missionary work in Nsambya, Uganda, working as a Franciscan Sister of Saint Mary's Abbey, Mill Hill, London.
+Mary Kevin Kearney (born Teresa Kearney; 28 April 1875 – 17 October 1957) was an Irish teacher, Franciscan Sister, and missionary, who founded the Franciscan Missionary Sisters for Africa in 1952.
+Born in Arklow, Ireland, she became an assistant mistress at 17 and taught in England.
+On 2 December 1902, she left to begin missionary work in Nsambya, Uganda, working as a Franciscan Sister of Saint Mary's Abbey, Mill Hill, London.

 Kearney's work in East Africa resulted in the formation of multiple hospitals and training of nurses throughout the region.
 Her name serves as the root of the word Kevina, which means "hospital" or "charity institute" in Uganda.
-On November 6, 2016, the Roman Catholic Diocese of Lugazi opened her formal beatification process, securing her the title Servant of God.
+In 2016, the Roman Catholic Diocese of Lugazi opened her beatification process, securing her the title Servant of God.

 Early life

 Family

-Teresa Kearney was born in Knockenrahan, Arklow, County Wicklow, on April 28, 1875 as the third daughter of farmer Michael Kearney and Teresa Kearney.
+Teresa Kearney was born in Knockenrahan, Arklow, County Wicklow, on 28 April 1875 as the third daughter of farmer Michael Kearney and Teresa Kearney.
 Three months prior to Kearney's birth, her father died in an accident.
 Following his death, Kearney's mother remarried and had three more children.
 When Kearney was ten years old, her mother died.
 Her maternal grandmother, Grannie Grenell, then raised Kearney in Curranstown, County Wicklow.
 Grannie Grenell had a profound impact on Kearny's spiritual beliefs and deep faith.
 When Kearney was 17, Grannie Grenell died.

 Education

 Kearney attended local convent school in Arklow following her mother's death.
-In 1889, following her grandmother's death, Kearney went to convent of Mercy at Rathdrum, to train as an assistant teacher.
-She did not have the finances to pay for training, and became a Junior Assistant Mistress.
-A year later, she went to teach in a school run by the Sisters of Charity in Essex.
+In 1889, following her grandmother's death, Kearney went to the Convent of Mercy at Rathdrum, County Wicklow to train as an assistant teacher.
+She did not have the finances to pay for training, and became a junior assistant mistress at 17.

 Career

 Early work

-Kearney became a Junior Assistant Mistress at 17 and taught in Essex, England.
+Kearney went to teach in a school run by the Sisters of Charity in Essex, England.

 Missionary work

 Following the death of her grandmother, Kearney turned toward thoughts of religious life.
 She believed that God was calling her to be a sister, and she applied for admission to the Franciscan Missionary Sisters of the Five Wounds at Mill Hill, London.
-In 1895, Kearney entered St Mary's Abbey, Mill Hill, London.
-On April 21, 1898 she took the name Sister Mary Kevin of the Sacred Passion.
-Her motto was "For Thee, Lord."
+In 1895, Kearney entered St Mary's Abbey, Mill Hill.
+On 21 April 1898 she took the name Sister Mary Kevin of the Sacred Passion.
+Her motto was "For Thee, Lord".
 She volunteered to work with African Americans in London.
-She waited three years for a posting to the American mission, but when the call from a foreign mission came, it came from Africa.
+She waited three years for a posting to the American mission, but when the call from a foreign mission came, it was from Africa.